Is it Good Enough, Excellent, Perfection or is it Pride?

 - Winston Churchill

 They spend more time staring at the weeds than assessing the forest.
-They get lost in the details instead of asking whether their work is moving them in the right direction.
+They need to catch up on the details instead of asking whether their work is moving them in the right direction.
 And most of all, they are confused about the meaning of “done.” (quote from Forbes 2017 Why Perfection Is The Enemy Of Done)

 C.S.
 Lewis said, "Pride gets no pleasure out of having something, only out of having more of it than the next man.”